people-os/support-shift-scheduler/README.md

 #### For balena team members

-* Paste the content of `flowdock-message.txt` to the support room in Flowdock.
+* Paste the contents of `flowdock-agents.txt` to the `s/support_meta` room in Flowdock.
-* If the support week involves the onboarding of new agents, paste the content of `onboarding_message.txt` to the support room in Flowdock as well.
+* If agents are onboarding this week, paste the contents of `flowdock-onboarding.txt` to `s/support_meta` as well.